ordina-jworks/ordina-jworks.github.io/_posts/2018-09-28-3D-Printing-Intro.md

 These software suites let you convert your 3D models into `GCODE`.
 `GCODE` is the 'language' that 3D printers use to print an object.
-It is a set of instructions for stepper motors, extruders, fans and other peripherals that make up a 3D printer.
+It contains a set of instructions for stepper motors, extruders, fans and other peripherals that make up a 3D printer.
 This code is generated from the 3D model and is layer based hence the name 'slicer', since it slices the model into layers and translates this to the `GCODE` required to print.
 The slicer software also takes into account overhangs and infill.